 Technology brings change and is speedily increasing.
 Who would have thought 15 years ago we would be cloud collaborating for a range of business functions: accounting, documents, databases, and so on?
 Or that we could do all of this from our phones?
 Technology can be costly to adapt, but it provides businesses with the opportunity to improve their innovation and productivity.
 Investing in team members who are not only trained in the latest technology but also have a mindset that embraces training – and therefore self-growth – means they will welcome the benefits of change more readily.

 Too costly?
 Think again and seek help

 Hopefully you now recognise that the benefits of committing to up-skilling your team outweigh the costs.
 Also, remember the financial burden of experiencing a high turnover of staff leave to find growth and training opportunities with other companies.
 An up-skilling program is also attractive to future employees – if your company is renowned for recurring training, you will attract a higher calibre of applicants.

 There are also a number of government-led initiatives to offset training expenditures.
 The Department of Education and Training’s MySkills website has details on technology-related courses available across Australia.
-There’s a great summary article in this Small Business Centre blog on which grants you could qualify for – be sure to check this out.
+There’s a great summary article here on which grants you could qualify for – be sure to check this out.